dotnet/arcade/Documentation/AzureDevOps/SendingJobsToHelix.md

 The primary reason to use Helix is to leverage its scalability to run tests.
 Arcade and the Arcade SDK provide out-of-the-box functionality to interface with Helix.

+## Understanding Helix

+This document assumes you have familiarity with Helix.
+If that is not the case, it is recommended that you start [here](https://github.com/dotnet/core-eng/blob/master/Documentation/HelixDocumentation.md).

 ## Getting Started

 First, you have to import the SDK.
 Everything that follows requires dotnet-cli ≥ 2.1.300 and needs the following files in a directory at or above the project's directory.